-- 1 BOARD MEMBER MELAS: Thank you.

-- 2 HEARING OFFICER BORON: Ms. Williams, would you like to

-- 3 have the amended prefiled testimony admitted as a hearing

-- 4 exhibit?

-- 5 MS. WILLIAMS: Did you say the amended?

-- 6 HEARING OFFICER BORON: Yes, because you had made some

-- 7 changes from the -- didn't you say --

-- 8 MS. WILLIAMS: That was --

-- 9 HEARING OFFICER BORON: Oh, right.
-This is already part of

-- 10 the record.

-- 11 MS. WILLIAMS: Sure.

-- 12 HEARING OFFICER BORON: Okay.
-So you just want to admit

-- 13 the other amended document?

-- MS. WILLIAMS: Yes.

-- 15 HEARING OFFICER BORON: Okay.
+1 BOARD MEMBER MELAS: Thank you.
+HEARING OFFICER BORON: Ms. Williams, would you like to 2 3 have the amended prefiled testimony admitted as a hearing 4 exhibit?
+5 MS. WILLIAMS: Did you say the amended?
+HEARING OFFICER BORON: Yes, because you had made some 6 7 changes from the -- didn't you say --8 MS. WILLIAMS: That was --9 HEARING OFFICER BORON: Oh, right.
+This is already part of 10 the record.
+11 MS. WILLIAMS: Sure.
+12 HEARING OFFICER BORON: Okay.
+So you just want to admit 13 the other amended document?
+14 MS. WILLIAMS: Yes.
+15 HEARING OFFICER BORON: Okay.
 You can hand me a copy.

-- MS. WILLIAMS: Okay.

-- 17 HEARING OFFICER BORON: All right.
-I have been handed a
+16 MS. WILLIAMS: Okay.
+HEARING OFFICER BORON: All right.
+I have been handed a of identification as Hearing Exhibit 1 and admittedinto evidence as of this date.)

-- 18 document that says Thermal Provisional Variances at the top.
-It - 19 says revised as of June 7th of 2001.
-I will -- I am marking this - 20 document as Exhibit Number 1, and entering it into the record as - 21 a hearing exhibit. - 22 (Whereupon said document was duly marked for purposes - of identification as Hearing Exhibit 1 and admitted - into evidence as of this date.)
+18 document that says Thermal Provisional Variances at the top.
+It 19 says revised as of June 7th of 2001.
+I will -- I am marking this 20 document as Exhibit Number 1, and entering it into the record as 21 a hearing exhibit.
+22 (Whereupon said document was duly marked for purposes

-- 1 HEARING OFFICER BORON: Okay.
-Ms. Williams, if you would - 2 like to proceed. - 3 MS. WILLIAMS: I think we are finished.
-We are available - 4 for any questions. - 5 HEARING OFFICER BORON: Okay.
-We will now proceed with - 6 questions for the Agency's witnesses.
-As I mentioned earlier, if - 7 you have a question, please raise your hand and wait for me to - 8 acknowledge you.
-When I acknowledge you, please state your name - 9 and any organization you are representing here today, and your - 10 position with that organization. - Before the Board proceeds with questions it may have, does - 12 anyone else have any questions? - MR. MESSINA: Yes. - 14 HEARING OFFICER BORON: Yes, please proceed, Mr. Messina. - 15 MR. MESSINA: Hello and good afternoon.
-My name is Al - 16 Messina, and I represent the Illinois Environmental Regulatory
+HEARING OFFICER BORON: Okay.
+Ms. Williams, if you would 1 like to proceed.
+2 MS. WILLIAMS: I think we are finished.
+We are available 3 4 for any questions.
+5 HEARING OFFICER BORON: Okay.
+We will now proceed with questions for the Agency's witnesses.
+As I mentioned earlier, if б you have a question, please raise your hand and wait for me to 7 acknowledge you.
+When I acknowledge you, please state your name 8 9 and any organization you are representing here today, and your 10 position with that organization.
+11 Before the Board proceeds with questions it may have, does anyone else have any questions?
+12 MR. MESSINA: Yes.
+13 HEARING OFFICER BORON: Yes, please proceed, Mr. Messina.
+14 15 MR. MESSINA: Hello and good afternoon.
+My name is Al 16 Messina, and I represent the Illinois Environmental Regulatory

-- 17 Group.
-I have several questions, but I would like to start off - 18 by first asking some questions with regards to the general - 19 philosophy or the purpose of this proposal. - 20 If I could, Mr. Rogers, if I could direct you to page two - 21 of your testimony.
-You state that Section 35(b) of the Act - 22 requires the Board to grant the provisional variance within two - 23 working days from the date of notification from the Agency that a - 24 provisional variance is appropriate.
+17 Group.
+I have several questions, but I would like to start off 18 by first asking some questions with regards to the general 19 philosophy or the purpose of this proposal.

+If I could, Mr. Rogers, if I could direct you to page two of your testimony.
+You state that Section 35(b) of the Act requires the Board to grant the provisional variance within two working days from the date of notification from the Agency that a provisional variance is appropriate.

-- 1 My first question would be do you believe that the Board - 2 has the authority to deny a provisional variance if the Agency - 3 recommends that it be granted? - 4 MR. FREVERT: Are you asking for Ken Rogers' legal - 5 interpretation of the Environmental Protection Act? - 6 MR. MESSINA: We are asking for the Agency's - 7 interpretation. - 8 MR. FREVERT: I would like to take a shot at responding to - 9 that and then I -- - 10 CHAIRMAN MANNING: Toby, would you talk in the microphone, - 11 please. - 12 MR. FREVERT: I will take a shot at responding to that, and - 13 I would be happy to consult with the legal staff at the Agency - 14 and give you any corrections of what I say today in the future if - 15 I am wrong. - 16 We believe the legislature specifically assigned the Agency
+1 My first question would be do you believe that the Board 2 has the authority to deny a provisional variance if the Agency 3 recommends that it be granted?
+4 MR. FREVERT: Are you asking for Ken Rogers' legal 5 interpretation of the Environmental Protection Act? б MR. MESSINA: We are asking for the Agency's 7 interpretation.
+8 MR. FREVERT: I would like to take a shot at responding to that and then I --9 10 CHAIRMAN MANNING: Toby, would you talk in the microphone, please.
+11 12 MR. FREVERT: I will take a shot at responding to that, and 13 I would be happy to consult with the legal staff at the Agency 14 and give you any corrections of what I say today in the future if 15 I am wrong.
+16 We believe the legislature specifically assigned the Agency